sourcegraph/handbook/content/product/product_management/index.md

 The last thing teams should review and update monthly are the product [data files](https://github.com/sourcegraph/handbook/blob/main/data/), in particular the [features.yml](https://github.com/sourcegraph/handbook/blob/main/data/features.yml) in case the feature has reached a new maturity, delivered new code host compatibility, or otherwise updated any information displayed on the automatically generated [feature reference pages](../index.md#feature-reference).

 Part of the product data is an internal-only list of [what's supported](https://docs.google.com/spreadsheets/d/101JXaau2EPvi322AOFmNeoeuXSJqlruD8gBBsHl1fmI/edit#gid=33376279), which contains extended product information for our Sales and Support teams.
-This should also be reviewed as feature capabilities evolve.
+This should also be manually reviewed and updated as feature capabilities evolve.

 ## Glossary